Amplifying LGBTQIA+ voices for improved health and care

 Overall differences in experience

 From our equity work related to patient race and ethnicity, we already know that different groups have different experiences.
 That is, the patient experience isn’t uniform.
-A new analysis of national data uncovers variations in how patients of different sexual orientations evaluate their care.
-Based on 68,000+ HCAHPS responses across organizations that capture information about sexual orientation, patients identifying as any sexual orientation other than cisgender or heterosexual are less likely to say that they would recommend the hospital.
+A new analysis of national data uncovers variations in how patients of different sexual orientations evaluate their care.-Based on 68,000+ HCAHPS responses across organizations that capture information about sexual orientation, patients identifying as any sexual orientation other than cisgender or heterosexual are less likely to say that they would recommend the hospital.-

 Patterns of different experiences by group: Sexual orientation